mboman28/euclid21/README.md

 ## Euclid<sup>21</sup>: Euclid's Elements for the 21st Century

-TODO: update GH Pages link once live.
-This application is hosted by GitHub Pages.
-[See it in action.](github.com)

 ### About

 This project was originally a standalone Java application, written between January 2012 to April 2014 by: